erincatto/box2c/docs/dynamics.md

 ### Body Creation
-Bodies are created and destroyed using a body factory provided by the world class.
+Bodies are created and destroyed using a body factory provided by the world.
 This lets the world create the body with an efficient allocator and add the body to the world data structure.

 ```c